samsinai/FLEXS/README.md

 -[Random Explorer](flexs/baselines/explorers/random.py): A baseline random explorer.

 #### Evolutionary Algorithms
--[Wright-Fisher, Model-guided Wright Fisher](flexs/baselines/explorers/genetic_algorithm.py): A standard Wright-Fisher process, in addition to a Wright-Fisher process that has access to an oracle for pre-screening.
+-[Naive Genetic Algorithm, Wright-Fisher](flexs/baselines/explorers/genetic_algorithm.py): A standard Wright-Fisher process that has access to an oracle for pre-screening.

--[CMA-ES](flexs/baselines/explorers/cmaes.py): The CMA-ES algorithm (with access to the oracle) for comparison as another evolutionary baseline.
+-[CMA-ES](flexs/baselines/explorers/cmaes.py): The CMA-ES algorithm that optimizes a continuous relaxation of one-hot vectors encoding sequences (another evolutionary baseline).

 -[ADALEAD](flexs/baselines/explorers/adalead.py): ADALEAD is our recommended "benchmark" algorithm as it is robust to hyperparameters, and is relatively fast in execution.
-It also compares strongly to other state of the art algorithm.
+It also compares strongly to other state of the art algorithms.

 ```
 @article{sinai2020adalead,